profsmith89/ctps/_sources/chap03.md

 Execution inside the function proceeds as you would expect.
 Because the formal parameter names are in the current namespace and they have had values bound to them, when line 4 is executed, the Python interpreter knows that it should assign the value `3` (i.e., the length of the string `'Cat'`) to the name `j`.

-We won't step through every statement in the body of `my_replace`, but you should note that the `while` loop in this body eventually terminates because `s` (i.e., the first line read from the input file) has a finite length and this `while` loop increments `i` on every execution of its body (i.e., technically on every possible execution path through the loop's body).
+We won't step through every statement in the body of `my_replace`, but you should note that the while-loop in this body eventually terminates because `s` (i.e., the first line read from the input file) has a finite length and this while-loop increments `i` on every execution of its body (i.e., technically on every possible execution path through the loop's body).
 This means that the Python interpreter eventually reaches line 15, which is a new type of statement for us.

-Line 15 tells the interpreter that we are done with the function's execution and that processing should return to the statement that began this particular instance of the function's execution.
-For us at this time, this is line 26.
+Line 15 tells the interpreter that we are done with the function's execution and that processing should return to the statement that began this instance of the function's execution.
+For us currently, this is line 26.

 Return-statements in Python may include an expression, and the value of this expression is the value that the Python interpreter uses as the result of the function call.
 Looked at from the perspective of the function call (on line 26), a function call in Python acts like an expression, and like any expression, its execution produces a value.